-Watercourse works associated emergencies and disasters
+Watercourse works associated with emergencies and disasters

 Natural disasters such as floods and cyclones can significantly impact watercourses and adjacent landowner properties.
 Landowners can mitigate these impacts by carrying out certain activities in a watercourse to help prepare for and recover from a disaster.